STEVEN MAGAS – THE BIKE LAWYER

 If your injuries are anything more than truly “minor” or the accident you were involved in was in any contested, then you should retain counsel.
 In every case involving fractures, a head injuries, wage loss, treatment by specialists, ongoing medical bills, months of treatment, physical therapy, MRI’s or other tests, or if your recovery takes longer than a week or two you should work with a lawyer.

 Insurance companies will challenge your claim on every level.
-In my experience of handling more than 100 “bike cases” I have found that insurance companies tend to blame the cyclist for the crash, in whole or in part, in many cases.
-The insurance investigator will argue that you were not riding “as far right as practicable” or lacked a “horn” or other required safety device.
-They will argue that you could have avoided the crash, that you weren’t paying attention, that you failed to “signal,” or committed some violation of the traffic law that renders your case worthless.
+In my experience of handling more than 500 “bike cases” I have found that insurance companies tend to blame the cyclist for the crash, in whole or in part, in many cases.
+The insurance investigator will argue that you were not riding “as far right as practicable” or behaved in some negligent manner.
+They will argue that you could have avoided the crash, that you weren’t paying attention, that you failed to “signal,” you “swerved” into the car, or committed some violation of the traffic law that renders your case worthless.

 Insurance companies will also challenge your injuries and damages.
 Insurance adjustors, claims representatives and investigators are highly trained specialists with one job – to minimize the amount of money it takes to resolve your claim.
 They will contend that your injuries are not supported by the medical records, that you are “malingering,” that your injuries should have resolved quicker or that some prior injury or condition is the real cause of your problems.